Breastfeeding Smaller Newborns

 Babies born over 7 pounds typically clusterfeed the first week to build mother's milk supply until it reaches 25-30 ounces per day and then they maintain this amount the rest of the year (surprising, isn't it?!).3 This increase doesn't happen nearly as quickly for babies born under 7 pounds.
 For example, a baby who is 5 pounds at discharge from the hospital will probably take a month to get over 7 pounds and up to mature intake (25-30oz).
 During the first month, the smaller baby will likely only be taking in about 20oz of breastmilk per day (beginning around day 7 of life).
 The dilemma is that it becomes harder to increase milk supply after the first few weeks.
 Our bodies are programmed to reach peak production quite quickly and after that to maintain it.
 Many mothers of small/preterm babies struggle to build their milk supply in the second month if they did not reach peak production in the first month.

-Solution: Pump Twice a Day
+Solution: Pump A Few Times Each Day

 1 Breastfeeding the Late Preterm and Early Term Baby, Academy of Breastfeeding Medicine Protocol # 10